rogerpadilla/nukak/README.md

 # `{*}` uql = Universal Query Language

-uql is a plug & play ORM, with a declarative JSON syntax to query/update different data-sources.
-Basically, just declare what you want from your datasource, and then uql runs efficient (and safe) SQL or Mongo queries.
+uql is a plug & play ORM, with a declarative `JSON` syntax to query/update different data-sources.
+Basically, just declare what you want from your datasource, and then uql will run efficient (and safe) SQL (or Mongo) queries.

+uql is inspired in `Spring` and `JPA`.

 ## Table of Contents